Winter Hiking – Endless Wall TrailMarch 1, 2019

 How to Get There

 There are two trailheads for the Endless Wall Trail.
 Heading north over the New River Gorge Bridge on Route 19, turn right onto Lansing-Edmond Road just past the Canyon Rim Visitor Center.
 The Fern Creek Trailhead is located just 1.3 miles up the road with a parking area and restrooms located near the trailhead.
 The Nuttall Trailhead is 1.8 miles from Route 19.
+Make sure you park in one of the parking lots because cars parked along the road are subject to be towed.

 The trail is often used as an “out and back” trail to Diamond Point, but you can complete the loop from one trailhead to the other.
 If you parked at the Fern Creek Trailhead, you’ll need to walk back along the road for ½ mile to the parking lot.
 This is a narrow road so be sure to walk against traffic and keep an eye out for cars.
 With the additional trail and walk along the road, completing the loop is just under 3 miles.